-The Company has three classes of directors serving staggered three-year terms, with Class A consisting of three directorships and each of Class B and Class C consisting of three directorships.
-The terms of the Class A, B and C directorships expire on the date of the Annual Meeting in 2021, 2022, and 2023, respectively.
+The Company has three classes of directors serving staggered three-year terms, with each of Class A, Class B and Class C consisting of three directorships.
+The terms of the Class A, B and C directorships expire on the date of the Annual Meeting in 2024, 2022, and 2023, respectively.